 - While the sauce simmers, make sure to whisk often.

 - Make sure not to use too high of heat.
 I find that medium-low is perfect.
 You don’t want to burn or curdle the cream.

-- Feel free to add in cooked chicken after the sauce comes together.
+- Feel free to add in cooked chicken to make chicken alfredo.
 You can also add cooked broccoli or peas.

 - Top with more fresh parmesan and parsley before serving.

 - You could easily make this sauce a couple of days in advance, then reheat it over low heat when ready to serve.
 Just store it in an airtight container in the fridge.